January 14, 2020

 Durability

 We let pans sit for several hours with water in them, used generous amounts of salt and acids in cooking, and had no issues at all with the cookware.
-It retained its shiny luster very well after cleaning.
+It cleaned up well and looked like new.

 The vast majority of product reviews (on Amazon and elsewhere) support our testing.
 However, a small percentage of buyers reported warping, rusting, discoloration, and a few other quality issues.

-These pans have a limited lifetime warranty, so if your pans do rust, corrode, or warp, you can get them replaced for free.
+If your pans do rust, corrode, or warp, these are manufacturing issues, so you can get them replaced for free under the lifetime warranty.

 Stability/Safety

-French Classic pans are stable and non-reactive, so they're a safe surface to cook on.
-Salts and acidic foods may cause some pan discoloration, but the cookware itself remains stable and won't leach unhealthy particles into your food.
+French Classic pans are stable and non-reactive, like all good quality stainless cooware, so they're a safe surface to cook on.
+Salts and acidic foods can cause some discoloration, but the cookware itself is stable and won't leach unhealthy particles into your food.

 Ease of Care